storyblok/field-type-examples/tags/README.md

 # App Description

-Select and display multiple arbitrary values as tags with the Tags field plugin.
+Select and display multiple arbitrary values as tags with this Tags field plugin.
 The tag is ideal when working with oraganized data structures such as categories and label, for example.
 However, it uses is unlimited.

 ## How to set up

 In the block library, select a block to edit.
-Add a new field, set the _Field Type_ to _Plugin_, and set the _Custom Type_ to `your-field-plugin-name`.
+Add a new field, set the _Field Type_ to _Plugin_, and set the _Custom Type_ to `your-field-plugin-name` (same used when performing `yarn deploy`).

 Configure the options: